mickey-sunshine/online_document/task_file.rst

   Can be [high|low].
 Define the level of optimization effort to be applied.
 Only applicable when optimization objective is specified.

 .. option:: target_library_option="<bool>"
+  .. note:: This is optional

   Can be [use|dont_use].
 Specify whether to use the target library when optimization should utilize.

 .. option:: target_library_subset="<list>"
+  .. note:: This is optional

   Can be [use|dont_use].
 Specify whether to use the target library when optimization should utilize.

 .. option:: sdc:
+  .. note:: This is optional

   Specify a list of SDC files that the report timing task should consider Currently, we support files whose names end with ``.tcl`` or ``.sdc``.